mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

 #### 5.3.2 Actions

 You can select from a list of customized actions for **Action**.
-This action is triggered when a received transcript matches action text.
+This action is triggered when a received transcript matches the action text.

 #### 5.3.3 Voice Feedback